ScriptRaccoon/game-of-life/README.md

 -   start the generation animation and toggle its speed
 -   clear/randomize the grid
 -   choose one of several beautiful presets

+As for the colors: The recently born cells are drawn red, the other living cells are drawn blue.
+The recently killed colors are drawn gray, all other dead colors are drawn white.